Insight

 Your Guide to an Omnichannel Patient Engagement Strategy

 To fix these problems, over three-quarters of health systems have increased their investment in patient engagement, according to a recent survey of CHIME members.
-Adopting an omnichannel patient engagement strategy will help providers create an integrated patient experience that improves efficiency, increases satisfaction, and drives value.
+Adopting an omnichannel patient engagement strategy helps providers create an integrated patient experience that improves efficiency, increases satisfaction, and drives value.

 Omnichannel Patient Access Model